liu-yi/home/docs/about/README.md

 pageClass: about
 # some data for the components

-sidebar: false
+sidebar: auto
-title: About Me
+title: About Yi Liu

 name: Yi Liu (刘逸)
 profile: /logo.jpg